 Changes are in red

 The President's Council has allocated funding for the express purpose of staff development.
 Weber State University staff is fortunate to have administrative support for professional growth and development.
-The Staff Development Committee encourages any interested classified/professional, exempt/nonexempt staff to submit their requests, using the guidelines on the grant application.
+The Staff Development Committee encourages any interested exempt or non-exempt staff to submit their requests, using the guidelines on the grant application.
 Executives, faculty and students are not eligible for staff development grants.